-We do not provide any compensation to Dr. Milne, our President and Chief Executive Officer, for her service as a director.
-Dr. Milne's compensation as an executive officer is set forth below under "Executive Compensation-2018 Summary Compensation Table."
+During 2015, we did not provide any cash compensation to Dr. Milne, our Chief Executive Officer, for her service as a director.
+Dr. Milne's compensation as an executive officer is set forth below under "Executive Compensation-2015 Summary Compensation Table."

-Under our director compensation program, we pay our non-employee directors a cash retainer for service on the Board of Directors and for service on each committee on which the director is a member.
-The Chairman of the Board of Directors and the chairman of each committee receive higher retainers for such service.
-These fees are payable in arrears in four equal quarterly installments on the last day of each quarter, provided that the amount of such payment is prorated for any portion of such quarter that the director is not serving on our Board of Directors.
+In February 2016, our Board of Directors adopted an amended director compensation program, which became effective as of January 1, 2016.
+Under this director compensation program, we pay our non-employee directors a cash retainer for service on the Board of Directors and for service on each committee on which the director is a member.
+The Co-Chairmen of the Board of Directors and the Chairmen of each committee receive higher retainers for such service.
+These fees are payable in arrears in four equal quarterly installments on the last day of each quarter, provided that the amount of such payment is prorated for any portion of such quarter that the director is not serving on our Board of

+Directors.
 The fees paid to non-employee directors for service on the Board of Directors and for service on each committee of the Board of Directors on which the director is a member are as follows:

-hairman remental mual Fee
+C hairman

+] Member In cremen tal

+Aı Annual Fee Annual Fee

 Board of Directors \$ 35,000 \$ 35,000(1)

-Audit Committee \$ 7,500 \$ 12,500
+Audit Committee 7,500 12,500

-Compensation Committee \$ 5,000 \$ 5,000
+Compensation Committee 5,000 5,000

-Nominating and Corporate Governance Committee \$ 3,750 \$ 3,750
+Nominating and Corporate Governance Committee 3,750 3,750

-Science and Technology Committee \$ 5,000 \$ 5,000
+Science and Technology Committee 5,000 5,000

-(1) In the event co-chairmen are appointed, the retainer for Chairman of the Board will be divided equally between the co-chairmen.
+(1) In the event co-chairmen are appointed, the retainer for Chairman of the Board will be divided equally between the co-chairmen

-We also reimburse our non-employee directors for reasonable travel and out-of-pocket expenses incurred in connection with attending our Board of Directors and committee meetings.
+We also reimburse our non-employee directors for reasonable travel and out-of-pocket expenses incurred in connection with attending our board of director and committee meetings.

-In February 2019, our Board of Directors adopted an amended non-employee director equity compensation program, effective as of January 1, 2019.
-Under the amended non-employee director equity compensation program, each new non-employee director elected to our Board of Directors receives an option to purchase 15,000 shares of our common stock, which option vests in equal annual installments over a three-year period measured from the date of grant, subject to the director's continued service as a director.
-Further, on the date of the first Board of Directors meeting held after each annual meeting of stockholders, each non-employee director that has served on our Board of Directors for at least six months will receive an option to purchase 7,500 shares of our common stock.
+In addition, under our director compensation program, each new non-employee director elected to our Board of Directors receives an option to purchase 13,000 shares of our common stock.
+Each of these options will vest in equal annual installments over a three-year period measured from the date of grant, subject to the director's continued service as a director.
+Further, on the date of the first board meeting held after each annual meeting of stockholders, each non-employee director that has served on our Board of Directors for at least six months will receive an option to purchase 6,500 shares of our common stock.
 Each of these options will vest in full after a one-year period measured from the date of grant, subject to the director's continued service as a director.
 The exercise price of all options granted to directors will equal the fair market value of our common stock on the date of grant.
 Options granted to non-employee directors become exercisable in full upon a change in control of Catabasis.
+Prior to the 2016 amendment, the initial award to directors was for 11,094 shares and the annual award was for 4,437.